To make this website work, we log user data. By using Shephard's online services, you agree to our Privacy Policy, including cookie policy.

 In 2022, the Norwegian government announced a 9.8% year-on-year planned increase in the national defence budget to NOK75.8 billion.
 The budget document highlights the need to consider replacing the current surface vessels.
 According to a 2023 report by the Norwegian Defence Commission, Oslo, together with a partner nation, could acquire up to six new frigates under a $9.5 billion procurement programme.
 In April 2024, Norway announced its new long-term 2025-2036 defence plan, which will see an increase of almost $60 billion in defence spending by 2036.
 In order to strengthen the navy, a minimum of five new frigates are planned to be procured.

-Shephard understands a RfI was issued in May 2023, and three/four contenders are expected to be shortlisted by the beginning of 2025.
+Shephard understands an RfI was issued in May 2023, and four contenders have been shortlisted in November 2024.

 Annual expenditure